Retiring abroad is an exciting prospect that can involve some difficult decisions.

 In terms of cultural appeal, Spain blows every other country out of the water.
 It’s no wonder it’s such a popular choice for retirees looking for somewhere to spend their golden years.

 Spain is warm and sunny, has plenty to do, and is home to some amazingly diverse landscapes.

 But this comes at a price.
 You need to show higher income levels than in Portugal to qualify for residency, and there are no special tax breaks for retirees.

-That said, you can get some reasonable properties in the areas just right for retirement.
-We are talking about the Costas, of course.
+That said, you can find some reasonable properties in the areas just right for retirement.
+We are talking about the Spanish Costas, of course.